Mattress cover fabrics: which is the best mattress cover?

 - Returns to its original shape very quickly

 Are natural fibres 100% natural?
-Natural fibers are usually the preferred choice in the mattress industry and a high quality mattress can often be seen to contain high GSM natural components.
+Natural fibres are usually the preferred choice in the mattress industry and a high quality mattress can often be seen to contain high GSM natural components.
 That said a number of stretch natural fibres only contain a mere 4% natural fibre with the majority still being polyester.

 In traditional mattresses, natural materials are always preferable because the construction method of traditional mattresses relies on these fillings to form part of the core mattress.
 They form layers above the pocket springs and help keep the mattress plush, breathable and keep its shape.

 Is the natural fabric really fully natural?

 A number of retailers will claim that covers are cotton or cashmere, but upon further inspection looking at the breakdown of the fabric, there is only a tiny proportion of these natural fibres in the mix.
 In reality, you’re buying a synthetic polyester-based fabric that contains some elements of cotton, cashmere or such.
 Sometimes this is as low as 4% or 6%.
 Confusing huh?!
 There’s more on upholstery here.

 Whilst Outlast and Coolmax are a high wicking fabric which can help remove some of the heat issues in memory foam.
 We have already discussed the heat issue and how we recommend varying the tog of your duvet or alternatively choosing a hybrid foam instead of memory foam.
 We think this is a more practical solution than using mattress fabrics to try and remove heat issues.
 You also need to consider that if you are following the correct mattress maintenance and care you will already have a topper, protector and bedding on top of your mattress.